 If you are driving in California, you should be aware that they have a ten year “look-back period.”
 That means that if you are arrested for DUI and have a prior record of driving under the influence of drugs or alcohol within the past ten years, then you will face increased penalties in court.
 Both the court and the DMV will consider your DUI a repeat offense.

-Having DUI priors in your ten year “look-back” period can affect the severity of: bail, sentencing, fines, alcohol education classes, length of driver’s license suspension, and jail time.
+Having DUI priors in your ten year “look-back period can affect the severity of:

-Prior convictions include conviction for DUI, reckless driving that involved alcohol (wet-recklessness), or DUI with injuries.
+Prior convictions include being found guilty of having a BAC of more than 0.08%, reckless driving that involved alcohol (wet-recklessness) or driving under the influence and causing an injury to someone else.
 It is also possible to be charged with multiple DUIs even if you have not yet been convicted in a court of law.
 For instance, if you are arrested and charged with a DUI while awaiting trial for a second offense, making this arrest your third one, you can be convicted for multiple DUI’s if they all occur within the ten-year time span.
 With each offense, the charges, fines, and penalties increase, which is why it becomes even more critical to seek proper legal representation.

-California Penal Code 191.5(a) defines gross vehicular manslaughter as any incident where a defendant is driving while under the influence, engages in egregiously negligent acts, and those acts result in another person’s death.
-To be charged with DUI manslaughter it must be shown that: you drove while under the influence; you committed another unlawful act that might have caused significant injury or death to another; you acted with gross negligence; and your negligence led to the death of another.
+California Penal Code 191.5(a) defines gross vehicular manslaughter as any incident where a defendant is driving while under the influence, engages in egregiously negligent acts and those acts result in another person’s death.
+To be charged with DUI manslaughter it must be shown that:

 Gross vehicular manslaughter is a felony charge and can result in the driver being sentenced to state prison for anywhere between four to ten years if found guilty.
 The state of California will also suspend your license if you are charged with gross vehicular manslaughter while under the influence.